DeLisha Milton-Jones

 DeLisha Lachell Milton-Jones (born September 11, 1974) is an American retired professional basketball player and head coach of Old Dominion.
 Milton-Jones played college basketball for the University of Florida.
 She was a first-team All-American and SEC Player of the Year her senior season.

 Milton-Jones began her professional career in 1997 with the Portland Power, who drafted her second overall in the American Basketball League (ABL).
-After the dissolution of the ABL in 1998, Milton-Jones entered into the 1999 WNBA Draft and was selected fourth overall by the Los Angeles Sparks.
+After the dissolution of the ABL in 1998, Milton-Jones entered into the 1999 WNBA draft and was selected fourth overall by the Los Angeles Sparks.
 In her seventeen-season WNBA career, she has played for the Los Angeles Sparks (1999–2004, 2008–2012), the Washington Mystics (2005–07), the San Antonio Stars (2013), and the New York Liberty (2013–14).

 Milton-Jones is a two-time Olympic gold medalist (2000, 2008) and a two-time WNBA champion (2001, 2002) and has been selected to the WNBA All-Star Game three times (2000, 2004, 2007).

-Early years
+Early life

-Milton-Jones was born DeLisha Lachell Milton in Riceboro, Georgia in 1974.
+Milton-Jones was born DeLisha Lachell Milton in Riceboro, Georgia, in 1974.
 She attended Bradwell Institute in Hinesville, Georgia, where she played high school basketball for the Bradwell Tigers.
 Milton-Jones graduated from Bradwell in 1993.